+Lifting standards in the financial advisory industry.
 The framework ASIC currently uses to assess compliance with organisational competence has 5 options for demonstrating the knowledge and skills of their responsible managers, but the proposed update seeks to incorporate a 6th option which would reflect the higher levels of competence expected in the industry.

 ASIC has released proposed updates to organisational competence requirements for financial advice licensees, in a bid to lift education, training, and ethical standards in the financial advice industry.
 The proposal is based on existing draft guidance published by the Financial Adviser Standards and Ethics Authority (FASEA).

 The ASIC Commissioner said: “Our proposals are designed to strengthen the organisational competence of financial advice licensees by ensuring that advisers are supervised by at least one responsible manager who satisfies the new education and training standards”.

 Broadly, the new education and training standards apply to all those who hold an AFS licence or authorised representatives/employees, and ensures that all relevant licence holders must:

 - have a relevant bachelor or higher degree, or equivalent qualification;

 - pass an exam;

 - meet continuing professional development (CPD) requirements each year;

 - complete a year of work and training (professional year);

 - comply with a code of ethics and be covered by a compliance scheme that monitors and enforces compliance with the code of ethics.